Code-Institute-Submissions/Resume-6/README.md

 - [Chrome Inspect Dev Tools](https://www.google.com/chrome/)

+- Tested on different browsers
+    * **Internet Explorer** The heading section layout changes when loaded in Internet Explorer, when on small screen sizes the image is too big and scrolls, on larger screen sizes, the text starts overlapping the portrait photo, this will be rectified in a later update to the page.

 - Checked all links work correctly and open in a seperate page.
     * The only exceptions are the contact me button in my heading and the links on the phone and email in the about section.
 These will be made functional at a later date.